 Fines & Court Cost

 The fines, costs, and fees vary with the nature of the offense.
-You may contact a Court Clerk to determine the amount of your citation or you may search online.
+You may the court to determine the amount of your citation or you may search online.
 The maximum fine for most traffic cases is $200, and other Class C misdemeanor state law violations carry up to a $500 fine.
 The fines assessed for violations of city ordinances range between $50 and $2,000.

 When you pay your fine you are pleading "no contest" and waiving your right to a trial.
 You will be found guilty and the conviction will be reported to the Department of Public Safety, if applicable.